Vaishnavi-E/booksky/README.md

-# booksky
+📚 BookSky

-BookSky is a React-based web app for managing a personal book collection.
-Users can add and view books instantly using a clean, responsive UI.
-I built reusable components, managed state with hooks, handled dynamic updates efficiently, and implemented basic form validation to ensure a smooth user experience.
+BookSky is a simple React-based web application that allows users to manage their personal book collection.
+Users can add books with details like title, author, and description, and view them instantly in a clean and responsive interface.

+🚀 Features

+Add books with title, author, and description

+View books dynamically without page reload

+Responsive and user-friendly UI

+Basic form validation

+Component-based architecture using React

+🛠️ Tech Stack

+React.js

+JavaScript (ES6)

+HTML5

+CSS3